lucasnbsb/AwsCertNotes/CICD.md

 # CI/CD on AWS - CodeBuild and CodeDeploy

-- Automating everything for security and speed
-- CodeCommit -> CodePipeline -> CodeBuild -> CodeDeploy -> CodeStart -> CodeArtifact -> CodeGuru
-- Deploy often, keep results visible
 - push code (repo) -> build and test (build server) -> deploy (deployment server)

 ### CodeCommit

-- github by aws basically
-- better for security, very private
+- **Authentication**
-- SSH keys in the IAM or HTTP for password
+  - _SSH keys / HTTPS_ with git credentials or aws cli credentials for IAM users
+- **Authorization**: _IAM policies_
-- Authorization by IAM
+- **Encryption**:
-- Encryption by KMS
+  - repos are encrypted at-rest with KMS
-- Encryption in-flight through https or ssh
+  - in-flight with HTTPS && SSH
-- for cross account aceess use STS
-- minimal UI
+- **Cross Account**
+  - Use a IAM Role in your account and STS (AssumeRole) for the cross-account

-### CodePipeline
+## CodePipeline

-- Visual workflow tool to orchestrate CICD, use any toll for each stage
+- Visual tool to orchestrate CICD, can integrate with any tool at any stage
-  - Source
-  - Build
-  - Test
-  - Deploy
+- Manual approval can be defined at any stage too

-A pipeline is a set of stages, sequential or parallel actions that call the next one.
+- A pipeline is a set of stages, sequential or parallel actions that call the next one.
-_resulting artifacts are stored into S3 buckets and go into the next phase, so the pipeline doesn't go back into CodeCommit_
+- _resulting artifacts are stored into S3 buckets and go into the next phase, so the pipeline doesn't go back into CodeCommit_

+**Troubleshooting**:

+- Cloudwatch events (EventBridge) for _failed_ and _cancelled_ stages
-**Troubleshooting**: through CloudWatch and EventBridge, events for failed pipelines or cancelled stages
+- Console for info on failed stages

-- If a stage fails your pipeline stops, info in the console
-- If the pipeline can't perform an ection check the IAM Service Role is attached in the policy
+- IAM service role must have enough permissions
-- Cloudtrail can be used to Audit API calls
+- Cloudtrail for audits on the API calls

+**Triggers**

+- Events (defautl && recommended)
-- Cloudwatch events is the recommended way to trigger the pipeline
+- webhooks ( send a request to trigger )
-- you can visualy add action groups sequentially or in parallel
+- polling (pulled instead of pushed)

 #### Manual Approval Stage

-- Set codepipeline to trigger a SNS message to an IAM user configured for manual action.
-Usualy done before the deploy stage
+- _Set CodePipeline to trigger a SNS message to an IAM user, configure manual approval_
-- the user must have getPipeline and putApprovalResult permissions in IAM
+- the user must have _getPipeline_ and _putApprovalResult_ permissions in IAM

-### CodeBuild
+## CodeBuild

+![clipboard.png](inkdrop://file:luZ0rLHjz)

-- buildspec.yml or manually insert build instructions in the console
+- **Build instructions**: _buildspec.yml_ or manually insert build instructions in the console
 - Output logs into S3 or CloudWatch logs
 - Cloudwatch
-  - metrics, events, alarms

-![clipboard.png](inkdrop://file:luZ0rLHjz)

-**The buildspec.yml file:**
+  - metrics for statistics
+  - events for failed builds and notifications
+  - alarms for thresholds for failures ( number of errors, warnings, etc )
+- S3 for cache of reusable pieces in the build
+- Fully managed, scales on it's own
+- leverages docker for reproductible builds, use your own images or get prepackaged ones
+- charged per minute on the builds

+**Security**

+- KMS ecrypts build artifacts
+- IAM for permissions
+- VPC for network security
+- Cloudtrail for audits on the API calls

+### buildspec.yml - IN THE ROOT DIRECTORY OF THE PROJECT

-Must be put in the root directory of the project being built, you can use scripts but it's strongly advised to go with the buildspec.yml
+you can use scripts but it's strongly advised to go with the **buildspec.yml**

 - Env:
   - variables: plaintext